Location: Park Rd, Dundas

 Operator: Consolidated Drive-ins

 Planning regulations at first prohibited the construction of drive-in theatres in NSW and when laws were changed asphalted ramps with fire hose reels located throughout were mandatory.
-This slow start to construction and large cost madatory requirements were always a limiting factor on the development of drive-ins in NSW.
-All mainland states posessed more drive-ins than Australia's most populous state.
+This slow start to construction and large cost mandatory requirements were always a limiting factor on the development of drive-ins in NSW.
+All mainland states possessed more drive-ins than Australia’s most populous state.

-Photos supplied here by the Heddon Greta Drive-in that is NOW OPEN.
-It is run by Scott Seddon and family.
+Photos supplied here by the Heddon Greta Drive-in run by Scott Seddon.
 Take the drive to just South of Maitland and enjoy a movie under the stars.